State and County Coverage Estimates, 2013-2017 ACS

-Use this clickable map to see state and county health insurance coverage estimates for the pooled years 2011-2015.
+Use this clickable map to see health insurance coverage estimates for each state and all counties for the pooled years 2013-2017.

 Counties are searchable by bookmark in each state file.

 Percent Uninsured, Total Civilian Noninstitutionalized Population by County

 Click here to view estimates for Puerto Rico by municipio.